department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/special-claims/clothing.md

 ### How do I get these benefits?

-You’ll need to apply for benefits.
+You’ll need to file a claim for benefits.

 To get your yearly payment, you’ll need to qualify by August 1 of that year.
 You may be able to get more than one payment if you meet at least one of the requirements listed below.